jwlankhaar/opensong-greenscreen/README.md

 # How to get slides with greenscreen support?

-OpenSong Green screen can be used with any regular OpenSong slide set (except for the mentioned restrictions regarding supported slide types).
-Transparency of subsequent slides can be toggled on and off by appending a `#` to the slide name.
+OpenSong Green screen can be used with any regular OpenSong slide set (except for the mentioned restrictions on supported slide types).
+All slides of the types `custom`, `blank`, `song` and `scripture` will be rendered as text on a transparent background.

 1. Create a regular slide set in OpenSong.

-2. Select the first slide that should be displayed on a green screen (i.e. the first slide that should have a transparent background in the video stream).

-3. Append a `#` to the slide name to toggle transparency on and of.
-If for example the first slide with green screen should be `Welcome`, its name should be changed to `Welcome#` and if the first slide after it without green screen should be `Scripture reading` the name of the latter should be changed to `Scripture reading#`.

-4. Save the slide set.
+2. Save the slide set.

-5. Start the presentation.
+3. Start the presentation.

-6. Open the file `greenscreen.html` in a webbrowser.
+4. Open the file `greenscreen.html` in a webbrowser.

-7. Add the webbrowser as a source to the streaming video software and add a Chroma key or Color filter to turn the greenscreen into a transparent background.
+Note that by editing the file `greenscreen.css` the text can also be displayed on a green background that can be removed by the streaming video software (using a Chroma key or Color filter).

 # How to set up a Browser source in OBS Studio with a green screen?